benhamill/zoanthid/README.md

 ## The Future?

-Possibly in the future, it'll work more like Capybara in that doing a get or following a link, etc. would update a `document` variable, so you could do all your API navigation in a `before` block.
-Also, there might be nice matchers later.
+Possibly in the future, there might be nice matchers.
 I plan to add features slowly, though, only in the face of an actual need.

 ## Contributing